Blasterr04/Bank_Management_System/README.md

    - Engagement metrics such as **customer retention duration**

 5. **Dashboard Creation 📊 (Power BI)**
-   -Connected Power BI directly to the PostgreSQL database -Created new calculated columns using **DAX**:
+   - Connected Power BI directly to the PostgreSQL database
+   - Created new calculated columns using **DAX**:

    ```DAX
    Processing Fees =